vishrantgupta/Synchronize-Clipboard-Across-Machine/server/README.md

 	- Go to the chat directory and use this command
 	- npm install express@4.12.0
 	- npm install socket.io@1.3.4
-	- npm install jade@1.9.2

 ## Customize the installation :

-	- You can change the app port from the server.js third line.
+	- You can change the app port from the server.js first line.

 ## How to use :